Her Temporary Husband

 Her Temporary Husband is a 1923 American silent comedy film directed by John McDermott and starring Owen Moore.
 Based upon a play of the same name by Edward A. Paulton, it was produced and distributed by Associated First National (later First National Pictures).

 Plot

 As described in a film magazine review, Blanche Ingram must marry within twenty four hours or she will lose a fortune.
 She arranges to marry John Ingram, an old man she believes will not live long.
 Wealthy Thomas Burton, who is in love with Blanche, disguises himself as the elderly invalid and goes through the marriage ceremony.
 The real old man's secretary, with the aid of underworld thugs, plans to kill Burton.
 Burton's valet Judd disguises himself as his master and sends out a radio call for help to the army, navy, police, Elks, and other organizations.
 They all respond and the gang is captured.
 Burton is accepted as a permanent rather than temporary husband by Blanche.

 Cast

-Preserrvation
+Preservation

 With no prints of Her Temporary Husband located in any film archives, it is a lost film.